pnsn/GFAST/README.md

 4. src contains the source code.
   + src/activeMQ contains C++ readers/writers and C interfaes for using ActiveMQ.
   + src/core contains the core GFAST computations.
   + eewUtils contains application specific functions for performing the earthquake early warning tasks.
-This may be a useful directory for developers of other applications looking for examples of how to use GFAST's core functionality.
   + src/hdf5 contains the HDF5 interfaces for generating a self-describing archive or play-by-play of GFAST.
   + src/traceBuffer contains routines for reading an Earthworm ring and converting to a GFAST specific buffer.
-The GFAST specific buffer is targeted for deprecation and should be avoided.
   + src/uw contains functions specific to the University of Washington and Amazon project.
   + src/xml contains functions for certainly writing and potentially reading QuakeML and ShakeAlert specific XML.
 5. unit\_tests contains some simple regression tests for the core modules.